nmdimaria/stock-analysis/README.md

 Dim tickerEndingPrices(12) As Single
 ```

 So now instead of identifying the data row by row, it identified the data by the individual stock.
 This enabled the program to only pay attention to the rows and information that mattered instead of having to loop through every row of the spreadsheet for every peice of data.
+Because of this change, many more stocks could be added to this data and the analysis would still be performed in a fraction of a second.